Public transport step by step

 There is the stop name indicated clearly on each stop.
 A number of stops with the same name located around the same area makes up a group.
 Each stop in such a group is marked with a different two-digit number preceding its name.

 Markings of lines servicing a given stop are also indicated at that stop.
 A number of stops of selected bus lines are only on-demand stops.
-The line is marked as “na żądanie” (on-demand stop), and the number surround is green (for day lines).
+The line is marked as “na żądanie” (on-demand stop).

 In order to board the bus at the on-demand stop, signal your intent to the driver early enough by raising your hand in an apparent manner.